makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 We’ve seen the different ways a browser can be fingerprinted, as well as the various methods to prevent accurate fingerprinting.
 If your site relies on fingerprinting to help prevent fraud or deliver optimized content to users, it can be difficult to plan for every scenario.

-FingerprintJS Pro offers a superior method of anonymous visitor identification that uses browser fingerprinting in conjunction with cookies, visit history, and geolocation data to create a unique and highly stable visitorID.
+Fingerprint Pro offers a superior method of anonymous visitor identification that uses browser fingerprinting in conjunction with cookies, visit history, and geolocation data to create a unique and highly stable visitorID.
 Built by a dedicated browser fingerprinting research team, the library is easy-to-install, [highly accurate](https://dev.fingerprintjs.com/docs/understanding-our-995-accuracy) and effective in stopping fraud and spam.

 The following tutorial uses the CDN option for installation, but the library can also be installed by running `npm install @fingerprintjs/fingerprintjs-pro` and running `import FingerprintJS from '@fingerprintjs/fingerprintjs-pro'`.